2024 Pacific typhoon season: Peak season activity

 Two days later, on September 24, a tropical depression formed in the Pacific south of Japan.
 That day, JTWC designated the system as 18W.
 The following day, the JMA upgraded the depression into a tropical storm, assigning it the name Cimaron.
 The storm moved southwestwards, maintaining its intensity.
 As it moved westwards, Cimaron weakened into a tropical depression as an unfavorable environment hindered any intensification.
 Cimaron later dissipated on September 27.
 Shortly later the same day, another low-pressure area formed near the Northern Mariana Islands.
 Despite being in a marginal environment, the disturbance managed to organize and was designated as 19W by the JTWC.
 On September 27, the JMA upgraded 19W into a tropical storm, naming it Jebi.
 At first, Jebi struggled to organize due to the presence of moderate low-level wind shear, causing Jebi to weaken into a tropical depression.
 However, Jebi redeveloped back into a tropical storm after.
 The storm continued to organize until it further intensified into a Category 1 typhoon by the JTWC, while according to the JMA, it only reached the intensity of a severe tropical storm.
 Jebi later transitioned to an extratropical cyclone, and both agencies issued their final warning on October 2.

+Radar imagery of Typhoon Krathon making landfall over Siaogang District in Kaohsiung, Taiwan on October 3.

 Shortly after Cimaron weakened into a tropical depression, a low-pressure area formed in the Philippine Sea near extreme northern Luzon on September 26.
 The PAGASA started issuing bulletins regarding the disturbance and was named Julian as it strengthened into a tropical depression.
 The following day, the JTWC designated Julian as 20W, also upgrading it into a tropical depression.
 On September 28, the JMA upgraded 20W into a tropical storm, naming it Krathon, a replacement name for Mangkhut.
 It then intensified into a Category 1 typhoon, heading towards Sabtang, Batanes.
 Shortly after, the typhoon began its rapid intensification and in two days, the system reached its peak intensity equivalent to a Category 4 super typhoon.
 On October 3, Krathon made landfall over Siaogang District in Kaohsiung, Taiwan.
 The typhoon became the first storm to make landfall in Taiwan's densely populated western plains since Typhoon Thelma in 1977.
 The storm weakened while moving inland, marking the first time this had happened in Taiwan since Tropical Storm Trami in 2001.
 The JMA continued to track the system to the South China Sea before it dissipated on October 4.